nauam/Courses/docs/learning/howto/using-webhooks.md

 >_“Why didn’t my webhook do X?!”_

-QW Control Enterprise includes a Webhook Debugger integrated with the Webhook builder.
+Rundeck Enterprise includes a Webhook Debugger integrated with the Webhook builder.
 The Debugger makes troubleshooting incoming webhooks and why they did (or did not) trigger certain rules in the Advanced Rule Processing Handlers.

 There is a Debug tab, but likely at this stage there are no events that have been logged to see debug information for.
 We will show the Debugger during the Exercise later.